iopipe/iopipe-java/README.md

 The associated package is `com.iopipe`.

+## Custom Metrics

+To use custom metrics, you can simply call the following two methods in the `IOpipeExecution` instance:

+ * `customMetric(String name, String value)`
+ * `customMetric(String name, long value)`

+Calling either of these will add a custom metric with the specified name and the given value.

 # Building and Installing the Project Locally

 This project requires at least Java 8 to run and additionally required Maven